South Beach Shortbread

 130g unsalted butter, softened or Stork (see other suggestions below)

 Make it vegan!
 Instead of butter, just use a 50/50 mix of Trex (Crisco in the US) and a vegan spread such as Pure (Earth Balance in the US) Alternatively just use Stork (the block kind) if you’re in the UK

 Beat together the butter, sugar and lime zest until very light and fluffy.

 In a separate bowl, stir together the flour, semolina and cornflour.
-Add this gradually to the butter mix – I usually do this in about three batches.
+Add this gradually to the butter mix.

 Beat until the dry mix is thoroughly incorporated, but avoid mixing for more than a minute or two.

 Place the dough into a bowl and cover with cling film.
 Let it chill in the fridge for a good 30 minutes.
 When the dough has rested, remove from the fridge and turn out on to a floured surface.

 Roll out to a thickness of about 0.5cm.
 If you have marzipan spacers, use them – it makes the job much easier, and gives a consistent thickness.
 Obviously if you like a thicker shortbread, then don’t roll it this thinly!
 Press any scraps together gently and re-roll/cut again.
 Avoid kneading or handling the dough too much.